bihanviranga/dotfiles/README.md

 Inside folders such as `vim`, or `terminal`, there are more READMEs and screenshots.
 I have also added descriptive comments where I felt like they were needed.

-I use openSUSE Tumbleweed with KDE.
+I use Arch (btw) with KDE.
 My preferred editor is [Neovim](https://github.com/bihanviranga/dotfiles/tree/master/vim) and my terminal emulator is [kitty](https://github.com/bihanviranga/dotfiles/tree/master/terminal), inside which I usually run tmux.
 I use this setup for coding.
 The settings will be mostly useful for writing code and navigating the system in the terminal.

 ![image](images/e43f2ae.png)